South African rand pauses, with focus on U.S. jobs report - Up News Info

 Article content

-JOHANNESBURG — The South African rand paused early on Friday, ahead of a closely watched U.S. jobs report that kept the dollar on the back foot.
+JOHANNESBURG — The South African rand got a boost Friday after a closely watched U.S. jobs report came in well below expectations, meaning the United States’ central bank is likely to hold off on scaling back its massive stimulus measures.

+U.S. non-farm payrolls increased by 235,000 jobs last month, far below the 728,000 jobs expected by economists polled by Reuters.

-The Federal Reserve has made a labor market recovery a condition for paring back its pandemic-era asset purchases, making Friday’s non-farm payrolls data a major market event.
+The Federal Reserve has made a labor market recovery a condition for paring back its pandemic-era asset purchases, making the jobs data a major event that sent a wave through markets globally.

+At 1500 GMT, the rand traded at 14.2750 against the dollar, almost 1.5% stronger than its previous close, while the U.S. dollar dropped to its lowest level since Aug.
+4.

 Along with other risk-sensitive currencies, the rand moves regularly on shifts in the outlook for U.S. monetary policy.